Board of Trustees

 She loves volunteering at ICO and all the opportunities it has given her to grow personally and professionally, as well as the friends she has made through it.
 In her two years with the organization she has worked as Assistant to the Chair, Lead of the Centre for Team Members, Victoria Community Representative, and worked to build out the Council of ICO Communities.
 In her spare time she enjoys collecting records, spending time in nature, and taking photos.

-The Leadership Team of the Foundation is led by the Chief Executive Officer who reports to the Board via the Chairman.
+The Leadership Team of the Foundation is led by the President and Chief Executive Officer who reports to the Board via the Executive Vice-Chair.
 The Leadership Team is responsible for the operations and administration of ICO Worldwide.

 Chief Operating Officer